 The pre-Julian calendars of ancient Rome only had 10 months.
 From the end of December to the start of March was just a winter gap, undeserving of a name.
 I’ve always asserted the reason for this is because winter can be congealed into a singular bleak stretch of awful, but realistically it is probably because ancient calendars were primarily agricultural, and the winter gap reflected the winter fallow.
-Seasonal myths were prevalent in many ancient cultures, and here is a collection that were told in the bleak winter months as a reminder that spring would always follow.
+Seasonal myths were prevalent in many ancient cultures; so as we head into winter here are a few that were told in the bleak winter months as a reminder that spring would always follow.

-The myth of Demeter, the goddess of crops, and her daughter Persephone, come to us from the ancient Greeks, and was retold again as the myth of Ceres and Proserpina by the Romans: One day while Persephone was out collecting wild flowers she was abducted by her uncle, Hades, and taken to the underworld to be his bride.
+The myth of Demeter (the goddess of crops), and her daughter Persephone (queen of the underworld), come to us from the ancient Greeks, and was retold again as the myth of Ceres and Proserpina by the Romans: One day while Persephone was out collecting wild flowers she was abducted by her uncle, Hades, and taken to the underworld to be his bride.
 Demeter was distraught at the loss of her daughter, and as she searched the globe for Persephone she neglected her duties, letting the world fall into an endless winter.
 Eventually a deal was struck with Hades; that Persephone could spend part of the year with her mother provided she returned to him for the remainder of the year.
 So, each year when Persephone retreats to the underworld, her mother resumes her grieving and winter falls upon us, and in spring when she re-emerges the world blooms again with her mother’s happiness.

 A similar myth comes from the Hopi Indians and their story about their beloved Blue Corn Maiden: One day when Blue Corn Maiden was out collecting fire wood, Winter Kachina found her and fell immediately in love.
 He took her back to his home and blocked all the doors and windows with snow so she was forced to remain with him.
 One day while Winter Kachina was away Blue Corn Maiden tunneled through the snow and escaped.
 She made a fire to warm herself by, and as the snow began to melt Summer Kachina came to her aid.
 Like Winter Kachina, Summer Kachina also fell in love with her.
 When Winter Kachina returned, and found them together a battle quickly ensued.
 The two Kachinas were equally matched and finally reached an agreement: Blue Corn Maiden would spend half of the year with each.
 Now, when the blue corn starts to appear, the Hopi people know that spring has arrived.